flyinprogrammer/learn-mtls-the-hard-way/docs/handson_mkcert.md

 Where you can see that this certificate is trusted because `mkcert` installs the Root CA is installed as a trusted certificate in your system.

-Similarly you can see that this server certificate is in use when you compare the `Serial Number`.
+Similarly, you can see that this server certificate is in use when you compare the `Serial Number`.